 a proto-oncogenic receptor tyrosine kinase of the EGFR family.
 Essential component of a neuregulin-receptor complex, although neuregulins do not interact with it alone.
 Not activated by EGF, TGF- alpha and amphiregulin.
 Amplified in breast cancer.
 Overexpression induces constitutive activity, and the gene is amplified or overexpressed in up to 30% of breast cancers, correlating with poor survival.
 The antibody Herceptin is approved for treatment of metastatic breast cancer with HER2 amplification/overexpression.
 Somatic mutations seen in 4% of lung cancers and also in breast, gastric, ovarian cancer and glioblastoma.
 One SNP shows predisposition to breast and gastric cancer.
 Inhibitors: Herceptin, lapatinib, PKI-166, EKB-569, CI-1033.
 Note: This description may include information from UniProtKB.

-Protein type: Kinase, protein; EC 220.127.116.11; Protein kinase, tyrosine (receptor); Membrane protein, integral; TK group; EGFR family
+Protein type: Protein kinase, TK; EC 126.96.36.199; Protein kinase, tyrosine (receptor); Kinase, protein; Membrane protein, integral; TK group; EGFR family

-Cellular Component: microvillus; basolateral plasma membrane; lateral loop; integral to membrane; lipid raft; postsynaptic membrane; membrane; perinuclear region of cytoplasm; apical plasma membrane; basal plasma membrane; plasma membrane; endosome membrane; cytoplasmic vesicle; nucleus; receptor complex
+Cellular Component: microvillus; basolateral plasma membrane; lateral loop; integral to membrane; lipid raft; postsynaptic membrane; membrane; perinuclear region of cytoplasm; cytoplasm; apical plasma membrane; basal plasma membrane; plasma membrane; endosome membrane; cytoplasmic vesicle; nucleus; receptor complex

 LTP: The number of records in which this modification site was determined using site-specific methods.
 SS methods include amino acid sequencing, site-directed mutagenesis, modification site-specific antibodies, specific MS strategies, etc.